 Angola Oil & Gas 2019

-The first Angola Oil & Gas 2019 conference will be held June 4-6, 2019 at the Centro de Convenções Talatona (CCTA) in Luanda, Angola.
+The first Angola Oil & Gas 2019 conference was held June 4-6, 2019 at the Centro de Convenções Talatona (CCTA) in Luanda, Angola.

-Officially endorsed by the Ministry of Mineral Resources and Petroleum of the Republic of Angola, this will be the elite energy event for one of Africa’s premier oil and gas markets.
+Officially endorsed by the Ministry of Mineral Resources and Petroleum of the Republic of Angola, this elite energy event catered for Africa’s premier oil and gas markets.

 “In Angola, we are applying the best international practices in a fundamental sector for the economy.
 We will explain this in detail at the international conference Angola Oil & Gas 2019, which will take place from June 4-6 and to which everyone is invited.
 We are counting on you!”

-The event will put a premium on deal-making and relationship brokering as Angola aims to attract investment in all segments of the energy chain.
+The event was put a premium on deal-making and relationship brokering as Angola aims to attract investment in all segments of the energy chain.

 The conference theme is Petroleum as a Catalyst for a Dynamic, Renewing and Self-Sustaining Economy.